Search Engine Optimization – Step by Step SEO Guide for New Websites 2024

 So, make sure the website scales down nicely for a number of tablets and mobile screen sizes.
 Make use of Viewport Meta Tag to tell the browser how to adjust the content.

 The content should not rely on a particular viewport width to render well.
-Using fixed-width viewports will make the page not scale well for all device sizes.
+Using f

 Make sure the font size of your text is not too small on mobile devices, otherwise, your visitors will be forced to zoom in to be able to read.
 When you specify your page viewport, set the font sizes to scale properly.